Tandem-charge: Anti-tank

-However, tandem charges are more useful against explosive reactive armour, less so against the non-explosive reactive armor, since their inner liner is not explosive itself and thus not expended by the small forward warhead of tandem-charge attack.
+However, while tandem charges are more useful against explosive reactive armour, they are less effective against the non-explosive reactive armor, since their inner liner is not explosive itself and thus not expended by the small forward warhead of tandem-charge attack.

 The PG-7VR warhead for the RPG-7 rocket launcher and the PG-29V warhead for the more modern RPG-29 rocket launcher are examples of tandem charges, but the technology is employed worldwide.
 Examples of missiles that use tandem charges include the BGM-71 TOW, FGM-148 Javelin and the Brimstone.

+The RMG is a derivative of the RPG-26 that uses a tandem-charge warhead, with the precursor high-explosive anti-tank (HEAT) warhead blasting an opening for the main thermobaric charge to enter and detonate inside.
+The RMG's precursor HEAT warhead can penetrate 300 mm of reinforced concrete or more than 100 mm of rolled homogeneous armour, thus allowing the 105 mm-diameter thermobaric warhead to detonate inside.

 Penetration charges

 The Storm Shadow missile uses a tandem-charge warhead to penetrate hardened structures.

 Dual charges increase the effectiveness of warheads when used against structures (such as bunkers).
 Because the explosion of a unitary high explosive charge will follow the path of least resistance, much of the explosive power of a warhead will be lost to the air surrounding the target if detonated outside the structure.
 This effect can be countered by using heavily constructed gravity bombs with delay fuzes that penetrate the earth, concrete, etc. of the target before exploding—thus containing the explosion inside the structure and significantly increasing its effect.

 Gravity bombs require aircraft to fly rather close to what may be a heavily defended target, which poses a significant risk to the launch aircraft.
 Cruise missiles equipped with large tandem-charge warheads can use the first charge to create a hole into which the missile flies before exploding the second charge, creating a similar effect of the delayed gravity bomb.
 An example of an anti-structure tandem-charge warhead is the BROACH warhead.